bachya/regenmaschine/README.rst

 Authentication & Creating a Client
 ----------------------------------

-Authentication is the first step and an be done against the local device or the cloud API:
+Authentication is the first step and can be done against the local device or the cloud API:

 .. code-block:: python